2G: Phase-out

-2G, understood as GSM and CDMA, has been superseded by newer technologies such as 3G (UMTS / CDMA2000), 4G (LTE / WiMAX) and 5G (5G NR); however, 2G networks were still available as of 2023 in most parts of Europe, Africa, Central America and South America, and many modern LTE-enabled devices have the ability to fall back to 2G for phone calls, necessary especially in rural areas where later generations have not yet been implemented.
+2G, understood as GSM and CdmaOne, has been superseded by newer technologies such as 3G (UMTS / CDMA2000), 4G (LTE / WiMAX) and 5G (5G NR).
+However, 2G networks were still available as of 2023 in most parts of the world, while notably excluding the majority of carriers in North America, East Asia, and Australia.

+Many modern LTE-enabled devices have the ability to fall back to 2G for phone calls, necessary especially in rural areas where later generations have not yet been implemented.
 In some places, its successor 3G is being shut down rather than 2G – Vodafone previously announced that it had switched off 3G across Europe in 2020 but still retains 2G as a fallback service.
 In the US T-Mobile shut down their 3G services while retaining their 2G GSM network.

 Various carriers have made announcements that 2G technology in the United States, Japan, Australia, and other countries are in the process of being shut down, or have already shut down 2G services so that carriers can re-use the frequencies for newer technologies (e.g. 4G, 5G).

+As a legacy protocol, 2G connectivity is considered insecure.
+Specifically, there exist well known methods to attack weaknesses in GSM since 2009 with practical use in crime.
+Attack routes on 2G CdmaOne were found later and remain less publicized.

-In 2022, Android 12 introduced a system setting to disable 2G connectivity for the device, as 2G is considered to be insecure.
+Android 12 and later provide a network setting to disable 2G connectivity for the device. iOS 16 and later can disable 2G connectivity by enabling Lockdown Mode.